 The key to meaningful appreciation gifts for remote workers is personalization.
 According to a Gallup report, more than 80% of employees say recognition motivates work performance, and the most effective recognition is honest, authentic and individualized.
 Gifts for remote workers don’t have to be expensive, especially if company budgets are tight.

-Here are 6 ways to say thank you to employees for their hard work under unprecedented circumstances.
+Here are 6 ways to say thank you to employees for their hard work.

 1. Give the gift of time